isomerpages/moe-swisscottagesec/_swiss-experience/Instructional Programme/Sciences.md

 **Lower Secondary**

-<p style="text-align: justify;">Students experience learning of science in thematic manner through hands-on activities such as projects, presentation, experiments, field work so they can better appreciate the interconnectedness across the different sub-disciplines of science (i.e., Biology, Chemistry and Physics).
-They will build a strong foundation to prepare them for learning of science at the Upper Secondary level.</p>
+<p style="text-align: justify;">Students experience learning of science in thematic manner through hands-on activities such as projects, presentation, experiments, field work so they can better appreciate the interconnectedness across the different sub-disciplines of science (i.e., Biology, Chemistry and Physics). &nbsp;They will build a strong foundation to prepare them for learning of science at the Upper Secondary level.</p>

 **Upper Secondary**